Samsung: Partially owned companies

-Samsung buys 10% stake in rival phone maker Pantech.
+Samsung Electronics bought a 10% stake in rival phone maker Pantech.
 Pantech is a South Korean company found in 1991.
 Pantech manufactures mobile phones and tablets.
 Pantech serves in many countries, including South Korea, United States, Japan, Europe, Vietnam, and China.

-Samsung currently owns 4.19% of Rambus Incorporated.
+Samsung Electronics currently owns 4.19% of Rambus Incorporated.
 Rambus Incorporated is an American technology company found in 1990.
 The company specializes in producing electronic components such as licenses chip interface technologies and architectures used in digital electronic products.

-Samsung currently owns 19.9% of the automobile manufacturer Renault Korea Motors.
+Samsung Card currently owns 19.9% of the automobile manufacturer Renault Korea Motors.
 Renault Samsung Motors is a South Korean automotive company found in 1994.
 The company made car related transactions starting in 1998 and since have expanded into a range of cars and electric car models.

-Samsung currently owns 9.6% of Seagate Technology, making it the second-largest shareholder.
+Samsung Electronics currently owns 9.6% of Seagate Technology, making it the second-largest shareholder.
 Under a shareholder agreement, Samsung has the right to nominate an executive to Seagate's board of directors.
 Seagate Technology is an American company that works in the computer storage industry.
-Seagate Technology was found in 1979.
+Seagate Technology was founded in 1979.
 The company is a major supplier of microcomputers and hard disks.

 Samsung owns 3% of Sharp Corporation, a rival company to Samsung.
 Sharp Corporation is a Japanese company found in 1912.
 The company specializes in designing and manufacturing electronic products, such as phones, microwave ovens, and air conditioners.

 Samsung Engineering holds a 10% stake in Sungjin Geotec, an offshore oil drilling company that is a subsidiary of POSCO.
 SungJin Geotec is a South Korean company found in 1989.
 The company specializes in manufacturing and developing offshore facilities, oil sand modules, petrochemical plant components, and desalination plants.